Ahmethulusi/currency_application/README.md

 # currency_application

-## İn this application ,you can add available money , currency and golds  and when you want to see , you can see your current assets and ıf you are want to see currency exchange  get apı from net
+## In this application ,you can add your available money , currency and golds.
+You can also see your current assest and your currency exchange which the program will get api from net.

 .